jacecotton/tcds/utilities/WebComponent/README.md

 }
 ```

-This means two things:
-* You can use JavaScript to do anything a standard templating language could do, thus decoupling your component library from any particular templating choice (e.g. Twig, Handlebars, PHP, etc.)
-* JavaScript-based interactivity and live state can be declaratively bound to your component templates, meaning you can expressively write interactive components without the need for the vast majority of imperative "spaghetti code" DOM manipulation.
+This means you can use JavaScript for anything you could do with a standard templating language, and you can eliminate the vast majority of imperative DOM manipulation with reactive and declarative DOM expression.

 ## Lifecycle
 `WebComponent` uses both `connectedCallback` and `attributeChangedCallback` internally.
 So if you wish to use them in your subclass while preserving default behavior, you must call the respective `super` methods.